zgparsons/science-hylia/src/posts/what-is-the-color-of-an-electron.md

 Any scholar in physics finds this question ridiculous.
 But I would like to explore this question a little bit by giving a hypothetical idea about it.
 We know the existence of electrons since JJ Thomson discovered it.
 An innumerable number of theories are being developed on it and using it.
 But the colour of the electron was unexplored, and there is indeed a valid reason for that.

-To comment on the colour of the electron, we must know how the objects produce colours in the first place.
+Before commenting on the colour of the electron, we must know how the objects produce colours in the first place.

 <!--EndFragment-->